olamy/saml-plugin/doc/CONFIGURE.md

 If you often get "No valid subject assertion found in response" or "Authentication issue instant is too old or in the future" then most probably you need to increase this value.
 Set this setting to value greater than the session lifetime on IdP Default is 24h * 60 min * 60 sec = 86400
-* **Username Attribute** - Name of the attribute that carries user name which will be used as the Jenkins ID (optional).
+* **Username Attribute** - Name of the attribute that carries username which will be used as the Jenkins ID (optional).
 If not specified, the SAML profile ID will be used.
 * **Email Attribute** - Fill name of email attribute in SAML response.
-* **Username Case Conversion** - The ID returned from SAML is used as the username for Authorization, which is usually case sensitive.
+* **Username Case Conversion** - The ID returned from SAML is used as the username for Authorization, which is usually case-sensitive.
 To make it easier to match with user definition in the policy, the returned value can be converted.
 __Caution!__ Be aware of case in Authorization strategy as you may lose access rights if they do not match
   * None - will not change return value (default)